EmSanchezM/learning-rust/README.md

 # learning-rust
-Learn concepts rust with projects
+Learn concepts rust with exercises and projects